Intel Did Not Tell US Cyber Officials About Chip Flaws Until Made Public - Slashdot

 The choice between trusting my US gov't, who supposedly answers to the American people, or a global multinational corporate that answers to no one, is no choice to me at all.
 I choose the US gov't

-Stupid Americans (Score:3, Informative)
+Stupid Americans (Score:5, Insightful)

 The choice between trusting my US gov't, who supposedly answers to the American people, or a global multinational corporate that answers to no one, is no choice to me at all.
 I choose the US gov't